DungeonKall/PeacePanda-BacklogTracker/README.md

 mysql-connector-j-8.0.33.jar or newer somewhere in build path libraries for the sql connection

-Before someone confirms and merges this pull request, i'd be grateful if yall would take a look at it to make sure it is compatible!
-Everything works as intended on my device but as I found out many hours earlier that may not be the case for everyone else.
-I changed the login GUI to be an application window with the main method inside, and then the main GUi is a jframe still.
-I had to remake the files completely in order to be able to edit the gui aspects of them as well.
-I used most of the code already within those files.

 The files for Login and MainPage are within the SRC folder!